matusnovak/simplesquirrel/README.md

 * Supports multiple virtual machines
 * Supports lambdas
 * Very easy object manipulation
-* Supports binding C++ classes without multiple runtime maps as done with Sqrat
+* Supports binding of C++ classes to multiple instances of Squirrel VM
 * Strict type checking on C++ side
 * wchar\_t support, a.k.a Squirrel Unicode (experimental!) - I highly recommend using UTF8 as chars and not UNICODE as wchar\_t
 * Works with Visual Studio 2015, Visual Studio 2017, MinGW-w64, Linux GCC, and OSX Clang